SuzyAdel/Machine_Learning_Intern/README.md

 Objective:
 The objective of this project is to prepare a dataset for use in a predictive model by performing necessary data cleaning and preprocessing steps.
 This involves handling missing values, removing duplicates, and transforming data into a suitable format for analysis.
 By the end of this task, you will have a clean and well-structured dataset that can be used to train reliable machine learning models for disease classification and prognosis.

+# Task 3: Market Price Prediction

+The purpose of giving you this task is to:
+1. Develop and enhance your skills in time series analysis and market price forecasting.
+2. Apply advanced machine learning techniques to predict market prices for various commodities.
+3. Understand the impact of data preprocessing, feature engineering, and model selection on prediction accuracy.

+Objective: Develop a robust time series machine learning model to accurately forecast future market prices for various commodities based on historical data.
+This involves cleaning and preprocessing the data, analyzing and engineering features, and selecting and fine-tuning suitable forecasting models.